alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

 - Iterate.
 - Reach the minimum of a function.

-We run three examples again by Gradient Descending Coreg, **being mind of the time.**
+We run three examples again by Gradient descent Coreg, **being mind of the time.**

 ```python
 %%time